gammalib/gammalib/doc/source/user_manual/introduction.rst

 <http://www.univ-tlse3.fr/>`_ situated in
 Toulouse, France.
-GammaLib is based on past experience gained in developing software for gamma-ray space missions, such as the COMPTEL telescope aboard *CGRO*, the SPI telescope aboard *INTEGRAL*, and the LAT telescope aboard *Fermi*.
-Initial elements of GammaLib can be found in the ``spi_toolslib`` that is part of the Off-line Science Analysis (OSA) software distributed by ISDC for the science analysis of *INTEGRAL* data.
-The development of GammaLib is nowadays mainly driven by the advances in ground-based gamma-ray astronomy, and in particular by the development of the CTA observatory.
+GammaLib is based on past experience gained in developing software for gamma-ray space missions, such as the COMPTEL telescope aboard CGRO, the SPI telescope aboard INTEGRAL, and the LAT telescope aboard Fermi.
+Today, the development of GammaLib is mainly driven by the needs in ground-based gamma-ray astronomy, and in particular by the development of the CTA observatory.